XamarinUniversity/build2018-labs/lab2/README.md

 ### Add support to pull remote changes from Azure

-Pulling down changes is done _incrementally_ by defining a unique query with an assigned name.
+Pulling changes is done _incrementally_ by defining a unique query with an assigned name.
 When you ask for new changes, you use the same query and name, and the library _automatically_ fetches only changed records from the last time you did a pull from the server.

 The first time, this will take some time - as all records are retrieve (in 50 count batches), but after that, it's quite fast unless the table has a lot of churn.